| One of the objectives of this research is to

 of 70%.
 The annual average of daily waste handled is of 24 tons; their

 final destination used to be waterways and endemic dump sites.
+The feasibility of the project

-Compatibility of interests among the
+depends on three factors: Compatibility of interests among the

 stakeholders; the choice of the area, (here one must consider the number